 And it's being praised for its artistic value.

-And I guess Bruce Springsteen showed up and repeased some anti-war protest song that was that was heralded as uh as a great upgrade or some such thing, if I've if I've read these stories right, it in a in an event that was supposed to honor veterans.
+And Bruce Springsteen showed up and repeased some anti-war protest song that was heralded as a great upgrade or some such thing, if I've read these stories right, in an event that was supposed to honor veterans.

 And that's the kind of stuff that just depresses or angers people left and left and right.